tiy-greenville-front-end/generator-tiy-gvl-feb-2016/README.md

 ### Yeoman TIY Generator

-This is a simple [Yeoman](http://yeoman.io/) generator based off the [Gulp Generator](https://github.com/yeoman/generator-gulp-webapp).
-It has been made specifically for students at The Iron Yard and is used as an introduction to Yeoman & Gulp.
+This is a [Yeoman](http://yeoman.io/) generator made specifically for students at The Iron Yard and is used as an introduction to Yeoman & npm.
 It includes a specific set of tools that we use throughout our course and purposefully omits certain ones until we need them.

-### What it Includes

-* Gulp
-* HTML Template
-* jQuery
-* Normalize
-* Mocha/Chai

 ### What is Optional

 * Sass
-* Bourbon & Neat
 * Underscore

 ### Installation & Usage